Mental Health

 A Chicago Hospital Bows to Federal Pressure on Trans Care for Teens

-Kristen Schorsch, WBEZ Chicago He’s 17 and lives in the Chicago suburbs.
+[ad_1] Kristen Schorsch, WBEZ Chicago He’s 17 and lives in the Chicago suburbs.
 He loves theater and recently helped direct a play at his high school.
 He takes competitive AP courses and is working on his Eagle Scout project.
 And he’s been on a journey for four years.
-Once a week, the transgender teen injects testosterone
+Once a week, the transgender teen injects

 A Chicago Hospital Bows to Federal Pressure on Trans Care for Teens Read More »